-Assessment: K-Star's expanded staffing depth and scalable organizational structure, combined with KKR's resources, should soundly address its projected workflow and requirements over the next year.
-Asset managers' workload levels, although increasing because of recent transfers, should remain reasonable, especially as K-Star expects to complete several pending asset resolutions and may expand the special servicing team.
-The Company's plan to hire a manager to coordinate borrower consents should increase workflow efficiency as well.
+Assessment: K-Star's bolstered and solid staffing depth, scalable and well-designed organizational structure, including the shared resources from KKR, should address the Company's projected workflow and reporting requirements over the next year.
+Asset managers' workload levels, although up slightly over the past year because of recent transfers, should remain reasonable, especially as K-Star expects to complete several pending asset resolutions and add additional staff.
+The addition of a dedicated borrower consents team is also an operating strength to promote workflow efficiency.